SeldonIO/seldon-core/docs-gb/installation/learning-environment/README.md

 {% endtabs %}

-## Next
+## Next Steps

-To explore the inference Pipeline feature of Seldon Core 2, you need to complete the installation of other components in the following order:
+If you installed Seldon Core 2 using Helm, you need to complete the installation of other components in the following order:

 1. [Integrating with Kafka](self-hosted-kafka.md)
 2. [Installing a Service mesh](../production-environment/ingress-controller/istio.md)